SUContent/Towns/README.md

 # Towns for SoftUni
-• Stan takes the role "Editor"
+• StanMarchev takes the role "Editor"

 • MurtadaAhmed takes the role "Shuffler"

-• Viktor takes the role "Styler"
+• viktor-dimitrov takes the role "Styler"

+• MilaGGeorgieva - pending ..